0xarchit/tryhackme_owasptop10/README.md

 ## A. Objective

-The objective of this report is to provide a comprehensive overview of the OWASP Top 10 vulnerabilities as explored in the TryHackMe room.
-This report will detail each vulnerability's significance, practical implications, and exploitation methods, equipping readers with the knowledge to enhance web application security.
+The objective of this report is to provide a comprehensive overview of the OWASP Top 10 vulnerabilities as I explored in the TryHackMe room.
+This report contain all task and proof that I have completed the room of Owasp Top 10.

 ## B. What is OWASP Top 10